Disney character dining: Goofy’s Kitchen vs. Storytellers Cafe

 Minnie & Friends Breakfast in the Park– This is currently the only character dining that takes place inside the park.
 Minnie & Friends Breakfast takes place at the Plaza Inn on Main Street–the rest of the day this location is normal, quick-service dining.
 If you are a fan of maximizing rope drop you might want to consider one of the later dining times here.
 Common characters seen at this location: Minnie, other Mickey friends, Winnie the Pooh friends, and some “rare” characters.

-Disney Princess Breakfast Adventures at Napa Rose– This is a premium dining experience located right next to Storytellers Café in Napa Rose.
+Disney Princess Breakfast Adventures at Grand Californian– This is a premium dining experience located right next to Storytellers Café in Napa Rose.
+(August 2025: Napa Rose is currently undergoing refurbishment and this experience is being held elsewhere.)
 Rather than a buffet like other Disney character dining this is a 3-course meal.
 The price for the experience is $125 and includes character interactions and some small gifts.
 Common characters seen at this location: princesses, princesses, princesses… did we mention princesses?

 in conclusion-